techwithmanuel/untitledui-js/readme.md

 npm i untitledui-js-base
 ```

-If you want to use the library without frmaer motion
+If you want to use the library without framer motion

 ## Info